Exi666/data_viewer/README.md

 # data_viewer
-bokeh tool to view timeseries data from netcdf files
+bokeh tool to view timeseries data from netcdf files and edit single values in a DataTable

 ## How does it work?
-This is a tool to display spatial timeseries, which are stored in netcdf files.
+This is a tool to display and edit spatial timeseries, which are stored in netcdf files.

 #### generate_overview_csv.py
 Reads through all attributes of the netcdf files in subfolders with ending "-nc" (e.g. LT-nc) and stores the attributes in an csv overview file.

 #### data_viewer.py
 Plots an overview of the stations in a map.
 The hover tool shows which timeseries parameters are available.
 At a click on one station, the data of the corresponding station is read at runtime and is showed in the lower plot.
+There will appear some statistics and metadata of the corresponding station.
+With dropdown menus year and parameter to display can be selected.
+The datatable is editable, so it's possible to write out the changes to a netcdf file (armed = True writes it to the same ile, armed = False creates a new file).

 called by:
 bokeh serve data_viewer.py --show